amuthansakthivel/AmazonAssignmentWithDockerSupport/readme.md

 8. View the results in the console output.
 ![img_5.png](readmeimages/img_5.png)

+## Final Notes:

+1. I have not written any unit tests because all the methods are relatively small and static
+2. I have performed sonarlint analysis to check the code quality.

 ## Questions :

 For any further clarification - please reach out to `mech.amuthansakthivel@gmail.com`